luizribeiro/gemswap/README.md

 ### TODOs

 * **High-pri**
-  * Add basic test coverage
   * Stablize Y indices to kill bugs when new rows are added
   * Clean up multiple matrices used for the board (maybe into a single one?)
-  * Fix bug where 5 piece L shaped combos are not scoring
 * **Mid-pri**
   * Fix falling animation that looks wonky for whatever reason
   * Add support for two or more players